LeowWB/drlnd-p1-navigation/README.md

 3. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-4. Copy the following files from this repository into the `p1_navigation/` folder of the DRLND GitHub repository: `Navigation.ipynb`, `dqn_agent.py`, `model.py`.
+4. Copy all files from the `src/` directory of this repository, into the `p1_navigation/` folder of the DRLND GitHub repository.

 ### Instructions

+1. Navigate to the `p1_navigation/` directory of the DRLND repository.
-1. Execute `jupyter notebook` and open `Navigation.ipynb`.
+2. Execute `jupyter notebook` and open `Navigation.ipynb`.
-2. To train an agent from scratch, simply run the code cells in sections 1 through 3.
+3. To train an agent from scratch, simply run the code cells in sections 1 through 3.
-3. To test the trained agent and visualize its performance and behavior, run the code cell in section 4.
+4. To test the trained agent and visualize its performance and behavior, run the code cell in section 4.
-4. When done, close the environment by running the code cell in section 5.
+5. When done, close the environment by running the code cell in section 5.